mk12/euler/README.md

 ### Julia

 Invoke the test program with `julia test.jl args`.
 When testing solutions, [test.jl](julia/test.jl) will execute the `solve` function twice and timed the second time to avoid including JIT compilation time in the benchmark.
-This will make testing feel slower, so make sure you pay attention to the numbers.
+This will make testing feel slower, so pay attention to the numbers.

 ### Rust